Town and parish councils

 Contact: Jackie Weaver, Chief Officer, ChALC, Park View Business Centre, Combermere, Whitchurch, Shropshire (Telephone: 01948 871314).

-The Council is currently undergoing a borough-wide Community Governance Review.
+The Council recently completed a borough-wide Community Governance Review.